-WHEREAS, the DISTRICT, pursuant to Chapter 373, Florida Statutes and the Rules duly adopted thereunder, has authority within its jurisdiction for the administration and enforcement of rules governing water wells and, pursuant to Sections 373.308 and 373.309, Florida Statutes, has the authority to delegate, by interagency agreement adopted pursuant to Section 373.046, Florida Statutes, to any political subdivision any of its authority under Part III of Chapter 373, Florida Statutes; and
+- 1. The DISTRICT, pursuant Chapter 373, Florida Statutes and the Rules duly adopted thereunder, has authority within its jurisdiction for the administration and enforcement of rules governing water wells. - 2.
+The DISTRICT desires implementation of the water well regulation program contemplated in Part III of Chapter 373, Florida Statutes, and the Rules and Regulations duly adopted thereunder.

+- 3. The DISTRICT recognizes that the HEALTH DEPARTMENT has desire and the regulatory experience necessary to implement such water well regulatory program. - 4.
+The DISTRICT has authority pursuant to Sections 373.308 and 373.309, Florida Statutes to delegate, by interagency agreement adopted pursuant to Section 373.046, Florida Statutes, to any political subdivision any of its authority under Part III of Chapter 373, Florida Statutes, and has delegated implementation of the water well regulation program to the HEALTH DEPARTMENT since 2000.